d-morrison/IntroStatActivities/_book/06-inference-1cat.md

 \vspace{1in}

+\newpage
 The notation used for a true proportion is $\pi$.
 Since this summarizes a population, it is a parameter.
-When writing the null hypothesis in notation we set the parameter equal to the null value, $H_0: \pi = \pi_0$
+When writing the **null hypothesis** in notation we set the parameter equal to the null value, $H_0: \pi = \pi_0$

 11. Write the null hypothesis in notation using the null value of 0.1.

 \vspace{0.5in}

-The alternative hypothesis is the claim to be tested and the direction is based on the research question.
+The **alternative hypothesis** is the claim to be tested and the direction is based on the research question.

 12. Based on the research question from question 5, are we testing that the parameter is greater than 0.1, less than 0.1 or different than 0.1?